 On April 24, 2015, the Company entered into a credit agreement (the "Credit Agreement") with the Bank of Montreal ("BMO").
 The Credit Agreement provides for a three-year revolving term facility in the principal amount of \$20,000 (which the Company refers to as the Revolving Facility) or the equivalent amount in U.S. Dollars, repayable at any time.
-The Credit Agreement also provides for an accordion feature whereby the Company may, at any time prior to the end of the three-year term and with permission from BMO, request an increase to the Revolving Facility by an amount not greater than \$10,000.
+The Credit Agreement also provides for an accordion feature whereby the Company may, at any time prior to the end of the three-year term and with permission from BMO, request an increase to the Revolving Facility by an amount not greater than \$10.000.

-On June 11, 2015, immediately following the IPO, the advances under the Revolving Facility and the loan from controlling shareholder were fully repaid using proceeds from the offering and cash on hand.
-As at August 1, 2015, the Company did not have any borrowings on the Revolving Facility.
+On June 11, 2015, immediately following the Company's initial public offering ("IPO"), the advances under the Revolving Facility and the loan from controlling shareholder were fully repaid using proceeds from the offering and cash on hand.
+As at October 31, 2015, the Company did not have any borrowings on the Revolving Facility.